astronomer/airflow-guides/guides/dynamic-tasks.md

 ### Processing Files From S3

 For our first example, we'll implement one of the most common use cases for dynamic tasks: processing files in S3.
-In this scenario, we will use an ELT framework to extract data from files in S3, load it into Snowflake, and then transform the data using Snowflake's built-in compute.
+In this scenario, we will use an ELT framework to extract data from files in S3, load it into Snowflake, and then transform the data using Snowflmappake's built-in compute.
 We assume that files will be dropped daily, but we don't know how many will arrive each day.
 We'll leverage dynamic task mapping to create a unique task for each file at runtime.
 This gives us the benefit of atomicity, better observability, and easier recovery from failures.

 The DAG below has the following steps: